magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_not-sure.md

 source of peace.

 When we have sati, we are close to the Dhamma.
-If we have sati we will see , the transience of all things.
+If we have sati we will see *aniccaṃ*, the transience of all things.
 We will see the Buddha and transcend the suffering of saṃsāra, if not now, then sometime in the future.

 If we throw away the attribute of the Noble Ones, the Buddha or the Dhamma, our practice will become barren and fruitless.
 We must maintain